jgoilenberg/jgoilenberg.github.com/_posts/guide/advertising/2012-07-14-searching-productAd.markdown

 There are two different ways to search Product Ads.

 ## By ID
-One ways is searching the product Ad by it's ID.
-This means that you will get only one Product Ad.
+One ways is searching the product Ad by ID, meaning that you will get only one Product Ad.
 In order to use this service you have to do as follow:

 <pre class="terminal">
-curl -i -H "X-Caller-Scopes: mclics_admin" https://api.mercadolibre.com/mclics/productAd/11130279?access_token=$ACCESS_TOKEN
+curl -i -H "Accept:application/json" -H "Content-Type: application/json" https://api.mercadolibre.com/mclics/productAd/11130279?access_token=$ACCESS_TOKEN
 </pre>